OrensteinLab/UniLib/README.md

 **Output**

-The output of the program is the trained model saved in H5 file format
+The output of the program is the trained model saved in keras file format

 **Example**